Boyzone

 Boyzone are an Irish boy band created in 1993 by the talent manager Louis Walsh.
 Before even recording any material, Boyzone made an appearance on RTÉ's The Late Late Show.
 Its most successful line-up was composed of Keith Duffy, Stephen Gately, Mikey Graham, Ronan Keating, and Shane Lynch.
 As of 2018, Boyzone had released seven studio albums and nine compilation albums.

 In 2012, the Official Charts Company revealed the biggest selling singles artists in British music chart history, with Boyzone currently placed at 29th and the second most successful boy band in Britain, behind Take That.
 According to the British Phonographic Industry (BPI), Boyzone has been certified for sales of 6.4 million albums and 8.6 million singles in the UK, with 25 million records sold by 2013 worldwide.
 Boyzone have had six UK No.1 singles and nine No.1 singles in Ireland.
 Of the 24 singles they released in the UK, 21 entered the top 40 (including 18 in the top 10 and 12 in the top 2) in the UK charts and 22 singles (including 19 in the top 5) in the Irish charts.
 They have had five No. 1 albums in the UK.

 Boyzone split in 1999, but made a comeback in 2007, originally with the intention of just touring.
-Gately died on 10 October 2009 of a congenital heart defect while on holiday in the Spanish island of Majorca.
+Gately died on 10 October 2009 of a congenital heart defect while on holiday in the Spanish island of Mallorca.
 Boyzone went on tour in late 2018 to celebrate their 25th anniversary.
 An album to celebrate the anniversary was released on 16 November 2018.
 On 28 April 2018, it was announced that the band would split after their anniversary celebrations, which ended in 2019.

 Following the success of their TV documentary in 2025, Boyzone have reformed for a one-off farewell stadium show in 2026.